zkamvar/predtimechart/README.md

     "...": "..."
   },
   "current_date": "2022-10-22",
-  "disclaimer": "Most forecasts have failed to reliably predict rapid changes in the trends of reported cases and hospitalizations..."
+  "disclaimer": "Most forecasts have failed to reliably predict rapid changes in the trends of reported cases and hospitalizations...", "initial_as_of": "2022-10-12", "initial_checked_models": [
-  "initial_as_of": "2022-10-12",
-  "initial_checked_models": [
     "COVIDhub-baseline",